rutbergphilip/rutbergphilip/README.md

 - **WoW Collector**:

-A powerful collectable tracking solution for World of Warcraft players.
+A tracking tool for World of Warcraft collectables.

 *Under development, still in beta.
 Uptime may vary.*